100 MPH + Traffic Citations in California: Vehicle Code Section 22348(b)

 If you have received a speeding ticket for driving in excess of 100 MPH while traveling along Interstate 15 (I-15), Interstate 40 (I-40), or any other freeway or highway in the state of California, you can be assessed a base fine amount of up to $500.00 on a first-offense, up to $750.00 for a second offense within a three-year period, and up to $1,000.00 for a third offense within a five-year period of time, if convicted.
 In addition to the statutory base fine, the state and county will add penalty assessments which as of January 1, 2016, would bring the total amount of bail / fine monies owed on a first offense to over $850.00 - a conviction for a second offense would require bail / fine monies to be paid to the Court, which would exceed $1,000.00!

-• Two points on your California DMV record; Commercial drivers will receive 3 points on their California DMV record - the points will remain on your DMV record for up to seven (7) years.
+• Two points on your California DMV record - the points will remain on your DMV record for up to seven (7) years.

 • You are NOT eligible to attend traffic school for this violation.